 Gears Tactics heads to Windows PC via Windows 10 and Steam on 28 April; an Xbox One release follows later in 2020.

-Gears Tactics was reviewed using a promotional code on Windows PC via Steam, as provided by the publisher.
+Gears Tactics was reviewed using a promotional code on Windows PC via Steam, and then Xbox Series X, as provided by the publisher.
 Click here to learn more about Stevivor’s scoring scale.

 This review originally was published on 27 April 2020.